-The first and most fear-inducing challenge is simple, although significant: How will you replace the income stream of your salary for a timeframe that may stretch decades into the future?
+The first and most fear-inducing challenge with transitioning into retirement is simple, although significant: How will you replace the income stream of your salary for a timeframe that may stretch decades into the future?
 Many of our clients have been fortunate enough to have built and eventually sold a successful business.
 Others have carefully planned and diligently saved to build a substantial pool of assets that they will begin to draw down.
 In any case, this shift from an “accumulation” mindset to the “distribution” phase creates a great deal of stress and consternation.

-The second challenge that our clients have brought to our attention is also fairly simple to express, if somewhat more time consuming to categorize: How will your spending and expense structure change now that you are not working?
+The second challenge that our clients have brought to our attention when transitioning into retirement is also fairly simple to express, if somewhat more time consuming to categorize: How will your spending and expense structure change now that you are not working?
 Recent studies indicate that many Americans, in the first years after they retire, increase their spending.
 This subsides after roughly five years and eventually gives way to a reduced level of expenses later on in life.
 In the course of this discussion, our clients consistently tell us about another process of substitution.
 For example, while dry cleaning bills may tend to drop off, the costs of having lunch with friends might fill that void.
 Business travel is often replaced by the adventure of a lifetime heading to places like Antarctica or the Amazon.

 In any case, we regularly hear that the tracking and categorization of budget items is as important to a smooth transition as the performance of an investment portfolio.
 However, for many clients, this is an unpalatable concept.
 We have had great success using online budgeting tools, which can link directly into the transaction history of credit card and checking accounts to produce a complete and accurate picture of spending in real time.
 Keeping a watchful eye on where the money goes, especially in the first several months or year after the transition, is an essential exercise.
 Studies have repeatedly shown that the two to three years before and the two to three years after the shift from accumulation to distribution present the greatest risk to the longevity of a portfolio-based income stream.
 Therefore, ensuring that you do not overspend in the early retirement years may have a compounded effect on your success or failure to meet your retirement spending needs.
-(See: How to Save for a Comfortable Retirement)

-The third challenge that we hear about time and again is how to manage the changes to clients’ income pictures that will affect their tax liability.
+The third challenge of transitioning into retirement that we hear about time and again is how to manage the changes to clients’ income pictures that will affect their tax liability.
 Many clients have always had taxes withheld from their monthly paychecks in sufficient amounts to cover their expected tax obligations.
 However, once you begin to draw from retirement plans, or accept an annuitized income stream from a portfolio, that same tax withholding is no longer applied.

 The solution to this situation is to make quarterly estimated tax payments.
 For many of our clients, especially those who had run a business, this process is a familiar one.
 However, for those who had a more conventional salary, this is a new experience.
 We generally recommend setting up a separate tax savings account, linking it to the Federal government’s EFTPS (electronic payments) system, and scheduling quarterly payments based on estimates created in consultation with tax advisers and financial planners.
 Many states also allow for this type of simple, online estimated tax payment.